 Having energy-efficient windows in your home will provide you with more comfortable living spaces and lower energy expenditures.

 A window consists of its frame and the glazing (or glass).
+Keep reading to learn more about the types of frames you can purchase for your home or business.

 Winter Window Frames